dotcommander/classifier/README.md

 This will:
 - Load your category system from the specified YAML file.
 - Scan all supported files in the source directory.
-- Classify files into the appropriate categories based on semantic similarity.
+- Classify files into the appropriate categories based on semantic similarity using the configured provider (OpenAI by default).
-- Copy them to the output directory, organized according to your defined structure.
+- Log the classification results to `classification.csv` by default. **No files are copied or moved unless you use the `-copy` or `-move` flags.**

 ### Options